techbrett/OfficeDocs-SkypeForBusiness/Teams/facilitator-teams.md

 - Chats
 - Meetings

 Unlike an individual user's queries to Copilot in Teams, Facilitator displays Copilot's notes within the group's conversation.
-Users can focus on the conversation and let Copilot take care of the note-taking for everyone.
+Users can focus on the conversation and let Facilitator take care of the note-taking for everyone.

 Facilitator also continuously updates as the conversation progresses.
 For example, the AI-generated notes display the options being considered by the team and then replaces those options with a single choice once the group decides.
 Now, that's intelligent collaboration right in Teams.